How To: Cut Glass Tile

 Align the glass tile with the cutting guide on the wet saw, and carefully cut along the guideline you drew.
 Feed the tile through the saw slowly, moving away from you with light but steady pressure until you’ve cut through.
 Power down the saw after the cuts have been made, and wipe away remaining traces of marker with a damp cloth.

 Before the invention of tile saws, artisans manually scored and cut thick glass to create stained-glass windows and glass mosaics.
 Cutting glass tiles manually takes longer than using a wet saw and is more likely to result in uneven breaks, yet professional tile setters still use this method today, particularly when cutting small tiles.
 Manual glass scoring wheels are inexpensive, with prices starting at around $15.
 You can pick one up online.
-You’ll also need a pair of grozing pliers or running pliers, which are glass-specific tools you can buy for under $20.
+You’ll also need a pair of grozing pliers (like this) or running pliers (like this).
+Both are inexpensive, glass-specific tools.
 Once you have the appropriate tools, practice scoring and snapping a few sample glass tiles before diving into the project to make sure you understand how much pressure you’ll need to use.

 Place the glass tile on a flat surface, face up, and draw your cut line.
 Then, take a straightedge and align it over your cut line.
 Position the scoring wheel at the far end of the tile, then pull it toward you along the straightedge to ensure an even cut.
 Press firmly enough that you hear a distinct crackling sound as the scoring wheel rolls along the glass.
 The scoring wheel will create a weak line on the surface of the glass.